ATAS (Amazing Task and Assignment System) Developer Guide

 You will need to create tasks to use the features mentioned below.

-:assignment n/[NAME] m/[MODULE] d/[DATE] [TIME] c/[COMMENTS]
+Create anassignment:assignment n/[NAME] m/[MODULE] d/[DATE] [TIME] c/[COMMENTS]

-:event n/[NAME] l/[LOCATION] d/[DATE] [START_TIME] - [END_TIME] c/[COMMENTS]
+Create anevent:event n/[NAME] l/[LOCATION] d/[DATE] [START_TIME] - [END_TIME] c/[COMMENTS]

-format, and times follow theHHmm
+Dates follow theDD/MM/YYformat, and times follow theHHmmformat.

 For more information, please refer to the user guide.